Hurtak/petrhurtak.com/articles/_drafts/css-named-colors/article.md

 ## Named colors list

-Here is list of all css named color grouped by basic color and then sorted by their lightness with the [HSP Color Model](http://alienryderflex.com/hsp.html).
+Here is a list of all CSS named color grouped by basic color and then sorted by their lightness with the [HSP Color Model](http://alienryderflex.com/hsp.html).
+Currently, there are 441 named colors.

 ### Pink colors